-June and her late husband Roger, a retired major of the Royal Signals, were referred to the OA’s Grants & Welfare team in 2007 in urgent need of help and support.
+June and her late husband Roger, a retired major of the Royal Signals, were referred to the OABF’s Grants & Welfare team in 2007 in urgent need of help and support.

 Following Roger’s death, June continued to face an uncertain future as she had been out of the workplace whilst caring for Roger and experiencing health and financial difficulties.
 The Grants and Welfare Manager who initially supported the couple, helped June as she faced the challenges arising from the unexpected changes in her life.